The Plimsoll is the University of Tasmania’s gallery, located at the Tasmanian School of Art on Hobart’s waterfront. The

 one good exhibition on at any one time.

-Salamanca Arts Centre is also home to a couple of artist coops, the best of which is called Handmark.
+Salamanca Arts Centre is also home to a couple of artist coops, and if you want to view the work of local jewellers, Handmark is excellent.
 In

 addition, there are a number of ‘craft ‘n’ art’ shops, many of which

 Bett Gallery is a commercial gallery, and part of the Hobart furniture.
 It shows quite a mixture of art, although painting seems to be the predominant medium of choice.
-They also favour male artists.
-In
+Other commercial galleries include Despard, Colville and Penny Contemporary.

 RIP